Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 With a similar climate to the Bordeaux region of France, Australia’s Margaret River wineries particularly focus on Cabernet Sauvignon, Sauvignon Blanc, Semillon and of course its famous Chardonnays.
 There are over 200 wineries here and although it is particularly notable for its small boutique wineries, some of the more famous ones you may have heard of include Cape Mentelle, Voyager, Vasse Felix and Leeuwin Estate.

 Most of the Margaret River wineries have friendly cellar doors open to the public for tastings and many of them also have amazing restaurants for lunch too.
-A great way to explore the wineries, without having to worry about having a designated driver, is to join a wine tour.
+A great way to explore the wineries, without having to worry about having a designated driver, is to enjoy a day trip that includes winery tours!

 Although Margaret River has made its name through its wine, beyond the wineries, the area is beautiful.
 It has some of the most beautiful beaches in the world, plus a network of show caves to explore.